BepisGithub/Calculator/README.md

-Creating a calculator using JS and HTML.
+This is a calculator I built using HTML, CSS and vanilla JS.

-It's going to have a GUI.
+It has keyboard support.